rootritesh/Ansible_Collection_k8s_cluster/README.md

 * you need to run this role using hosts: localhost

 ### k8s_master
-* This Role configure the master node of k8s on aws.
+* This Role configure the master node of k8s
 * For running this Role make sure your dynamic inventory configured

 ### k8s_slave
-* This Role configure the 3  slave node of k8s on aws, by default its three but can change using vars.
+* This Role configure slave node for k8s on aws, by default its three but can change using vars.
 * For running this Role make sure your dynamic inventory configured

 ## Use This Role